365 Things to Do in Memphis #224: Go to the Candlelight Vigil

 People come from all around the world, and it’s truly a unique experience.
 Read more here.

-This year’s vigil starts at 8:30 p.m. on Tuesday night (August 15) though the hardcore will be lined up long before that.
-The line moves until everyone who’s wanted to pay their respects has had a chance – usually sometime early the next morning.
+The vigil always begins on the evening of August 15th, though the hardcore will be lined up long before that.
+The line moves until everyone who’s wanted to pay their respects has had a chance—usually sometime early the next morning.

 Elvis Week Candlelight Vigil